davidcmoulton/content-api-bundle/CODE-OF-CONDUCT.md

 Code of Conduct
 ===============

-The Libero community follows a [Code of Conduct](https://libero.pub/code-of-conduct).
+The Libero community follows a [code of conduct](https://libero.pub/code-of-conduct).